RonenNess/V8Extended/README.md

 Implements the nodejs `path` module.

-The following methods / fields are implemented:
+The following methods / members are implemented:

 - sep
 - delimiter